Iko Uwais

-Uwais Qorny ([uˌwaɪh ˈkɔrni]), known professionally as Iko Uwais, is an Indonesian actor, stuntman, fight choreographer, and martial artist.
-He is best known for acting in the action films Merantau (2009), The Raid (2011), The Raid 2 (2014), Headshot (2016), Mile 22 (2018), The Night Comes for Us (2018), Stuber (2019) and the Netflix series Wu Assassins (2019–present).
+Uwais Qorny ([uˌwaɪh ˈkɔrni]), known professionally as Iko Uwais, (born 12 February 1983) is an Indonesian actor, stuntman, fight choreographer, and martial artist.
+He is best known for acting in the action films Merantau (2009), The Raid (2011), The Raid 2 (2014), Headshot (2016), Mile 22 (2018), The Night Comes for Us (2018), Stuber (2019), and the Netflix series Wu Assassins (2019–22).

 Early life

-Uwais was born in Jakarta, the son of Maisyaroh and Mustapha Kamaluddin.
+Iko Uwais was born Uwais Qorny in Jakarta, to Musthafa and Maisyaroh Kamaluddin.
 His grandfather, H. Achmad Bunawar, was a silat master and founded a silat school.
-He is named after the 7th-century Islamic Sufi mystic Owais al-Qarani.
+He is named after the 7th-century Islamic figure Owais al-Qarani.

 Career

-In 2007, Uwais was discovered by director Gareth Evans, who was filming a documentary about silat a form of martial arts in Uwais's training hall.
+In 2007, Uwais met director Gareth Evans, who was filming a documentary about silat, a form of martial arts, in Uwais's training hall.
 Uwais's natural charisma and great camera presence encouraged Evans to cast him as the leading role for his first martial art movie, Merantau.
 After signing a five-year contract with Gareth Evans and his production company, Uwais resigned from his daytime job as an operational driver at Esia, an Indonesian telecom company.

 In his first acting experience in Merantau, Uwais played the role of a young Minang (West-Sumatran), which led him to learn the Minang style of silat harimau (tiger style) from Master Edwel Datuk Rajo Gampo Alam.
 Merantau was released in Indonesia on 6 August 2009.
 The film was featured in Puchon International Fantastic Film Festival in South Korea and Fantastic Fest in Austin, Texas with highly positive reviews.
 Merantau won the Best Film award at ActionFest 2010.

 Uwais's second collaboration with Gareth Evans was The Raid (known as The Raid: Redemption in the United States), which began filming in mid-March 2011 and was released in mid-2012.
 The movie has been hailed by critics and audiences in various festivals as one of the best martial art movies in years.
+The following year, Uwais appeared in a small role in Keanu Reeves's directorial debut Man of Tai Chi.

-Uwais collaborated on a third movie with Evans, The Raid 2.
-Uwais also appeared briefly in Star Wars: The Force Awakens (2015), alongside The Raid 2 co-star Yayan Ruhian.
+In 2014, Uwais collaborated on a third movie with Evans, The Raid 2, a sequel to the original film.
+Uwais also appeared briefly in Star Wars: The Force Awakens (2015), alongside his The Raid 2 co-stars Yayan Ruhian and Cecep Arif Rahman.
+He was also asked to choreograph a lightsaber fight in the film by director J. J. Abrams, but the sequence was rejected for being too violent.

 In 2016, he appeared in the martial arts film Headshot, which received generally positive reviews.